The 'Big 5' traits

 Openness, Conscientiousness, Extraversion, Agreeableness and Neuroticism (OCEAN for short) – the ‘Big 5′ model is the world’s most researched personality paradigm, and – alongside other theories – the psychological basis for VisualDNA’s understanding of people.

-At VisualDNA, our in-house psychologists and big data experts have distilled 30 years of personality psychology research, building new methodologies alongside scientists from University College London, Cambridge University, and Columbia University.
+At VisualDNA, our psychologists and big data experts have distilled 30 years of personality psychology research, building new methodologies alongside scientists from University College London, Cambridge University, and Columbia University.

 Our ‘Big 5′ infographic shows how people, however demographically similar, think, act, and move in unique ways.
 With our new layer of understanding, we’re helping brands and businesses understand what customers want to do – and, crucially, how they want to do it.View our infographic